Simspace/ld-wrapper-macos/README.md

 1. Uncomment the `when` condition block in the top-level `package.yaml` project file so that GHC will link with the wrapper script instead of linking using `ld` directly
 1. Run `stack build panic` again and this time it should succeed

+Note that the above was tested using `stack` version 1.6.3 and GHC version 8.2.2.

 ## Details

 There is a `stack` issue discussing this problem here: